muratk3n/thirdwave/en/tweets/2015/week4.md

 Link

-I've argued for a mighty long time that oil subsidies are a major problem given that the burning of fossil fuels — humans have increased global CO2 levels by a third since the beginning of our industrial age — has contributed and is contributing to widescale and dangerous climate change.

-In 2013 the IMF estimated that total fossil fuel subsidies worldwide amounted to $1.9 trillion [..]

-This means that renewable energy and especially solar — for all of its inherent advantages, such as being low-pollution, and taking advantage of continuous self-sustaining processes — faces an intriguing catch-22.
-Fossil fuels are being subsidised ostensibly because of people use them.
-If more of the world's energy consumption was renewables then they might attract the bulk of the subsidies, but they don't.

-But the more I think this through the less I worry.
-Renewable energy is not stuck in a bad equilibrium.
-The catch-22 is temporary.
-Those inherent advantages — and the inherent bother with fossil fuels, specifically that there is only a finite quantity of them in the ground, and that the easiest and cheapest stuff to extract has already are gradually been retrieved — are slowly but surely turning the tide in the favour of renewables.

-Yes

-Peak oil is real.

----

-Link

 A senior judge has recommended the introduction of digital technologies such as video and online filing to bring the criminal courts into the 21st century [..]